NOC-OI/crab/flask/src/docs/compatible-data.md

 Other popular container formats supported include:

-- video/matroska* (only video stream supported)
+- video/matroska* (only video stream supported, audio will be ignored)
-- video/mp4
+- video/mp4 (only video stream supported, audio will be ignored)
 - audio/matroska*
 - audio/flac
 - audio/wav